 • The values of r lie from -1 to 1.
 A high absolute value of r indicates high (positive or negative) correlation and a low value (close to 0) indicates low correlation.

 RGB and correlation coefficient

-• For the following images, the values of r(R,G), r(G,B) and r(B,R) were all around 0.9.
+• For the following image, the values of r(R,G), r(G,B) and r(B,G) were all around 0.9.
+This is typical for most natural images.